stolostron/rhacm-docs/_pages/new_guide_setup.md

 Only rename a folder/guide when absolutely needed as a result of product change.

-   1. Rename the folder in the source, as Git should match the URL.
+   1. Rename the folder in the source, as Git directory must match the URL.
 (Git remains the source of truth.)
    2. Rename the guide in the `docinfo.xml` file.
    3. Rename the title of the `master.adoc`.
    4. Using find/replace, change all links that are impacted.
    5. Log in to Pantheon.
    6. Click **Edit title**.
    7. Change the name and the URL fragment.
-Keep URL fragment.
+Keep URL fragment in lowercase.
    8. Click **Rename** to save.
    9. When links and files/folders are all changed, as well as titles, run a build.